jcc117/OcarinaProgrammingLanguage/README.md

-# Ocarina - An Esoteric Programming Language
+# Ocarina - A General Purpose Programming Language

 # What is Ocarina?
 Ocarina is a programming language heavily influenced by Python, Java, C#, and Ruby.
 It includes single class inheritance and the ability to create nested